Green-Software-Foundation/patterns/docs/catalog/cloud/Design for independent scaling of logical components.md

 ## Solution

-Use cloud native projects like [Dapr](https://dapr.io) Framework to help you separate your application functionality into different microservices, to allow independent scaling of its logical components.
+Use cloud native projects help you separate your application functionality into different microservices, to allow independent scaling of its logical components.

 ## SCI Impact
 `SCI = (E * I) + M per R`